tomeryeh/demo/cabble/docs/tutorial.md

 	}
 ```

-The user subscribe is only intented to remove the disconnnected candidates, and the candidates having canging theirs types.
+The user subscribe is only intented to remove the disconnnected candidates, and the candidates having changing theirs types.
-This is done by listening to the user collection with a filter `field: 'type'` only on action `off`.
+This is done by listening to the user collection with a filter `field: 'type'` on action `off`.

-`message` does not contain the `userId` , but the attribute `roomName` that identify uniquely the user.
-Thanks to this `assocRoomToUser`, Cabble retrieve the `userId` and remove this candidate from the map with `gisController.removeCandidate(userId);`.

 ### About `assocRoomToUser` updating

+`message` variable from previous snippet does not contains the `userId`, but the attribute `roomName`. `roomName` identify uniquely the user too and thanks to this `assocRoomToUser`, Cabble retrieve the `userId` and remove this candidate from the map with `gisController.removeCandidate(userId);`.

 This object `assocRoomToUser` was updated into pub-sub Position process :

- * to publish association, `userSubRoomName` and `userId` are send with in the snippet [Sending assoc roomname user id](#pub_room_name)
+ * `userSubRoomName` and `userId` are send with in the snippet From [Publish a position update](#pub_room_name)
- * and are receive on Subscribe with the snippet [Keeping updated the association between roomName and userId](#update_room_name)
+ * and are receive on Subscribe with the snippet from [Subscribe to position udpate](#update_room_name)

 ## Rides management